 4. Know that you can still forgive without an apology.

 This is what they probably talked about at this reader’s church meeting.
 Just because your ex chooses not to apologize, (or even if he or she will go to their grave thinking they don’t owe you an apology) that doesn’t mean you can’t forgive.

-Again, accepting that you are never getting the apology will allow you to open your heart and forgive.
 What’s in it for you if you forgive?
 Peace and the ability to let go of bitterness, anger and resentment and embrace your future with an open heart.
 Does that mean you have to pretend that your ex didn’t cheat or abuse you or hurt you or do horrible things to you?

-And being angry at the thought of your ex is just bad.
+Lastly, being angry at the thought of your ex is just bad.
 It just doesn’t allow for a healthy, hopeful outlook.
 Forgiving doesn’t happen over night.
 In fact, it can take years.
-But forgiveness is a really positive thing for the one who was wronged.
+But forgiveness is a really positive thing for the one who was been wronged.
 It helps in letting go of a past that wasn’t working and attracting a beautiful and bright future.